 Ferrell, J.M., Abrams, D., Rutland, A., Pelletier, J., Guttentag, R. (2007).
 The Role of Working Memory and Second Order False Belief Understanding in Counterfactual and Semi-Factual Reasoning Tasks.
 Presented at the British Psychological Society 2007 Developmental Section Conference.
 University of Plymouth, UK.

 Knabb, J. & Pelletier, J. (2012).
 The Relationship Between Attachment to God, Psychological Functioning, and Internet Among Adults at a Christian University.
 Presented at the 2012 Baylor Symposium on Faith and Culture: Technology and Human Flourishing.
 Baylor University, Waco, TX.

 Pelletier, J., & Abrams, D. (2008).
 The Impact of Social Identity and Group Membership on Prosocial Behaviour in Preadolescents.
-International Graduate College 2008 Consultation Seminar.
+Presented at the International Graduate College 2008 Consultation Seminar.
 Friedrich Schiller University, Germany.

 Abrams, D., Rutland, A., Ferrell, J.M., & Pelletier, J. (2008).
 Children’s Judgments of Disloyal and Immoral Peer Behaviour: Subjective Group Dynamics in Minimal Intergroup Contexts.
 Child Development, 79(2), pp.444-461.

 Abrams, D., Rutland, A., Palmer, S.B., Pelletier, J., Ferrell, J.M., & Lee, S. (2014).
 The Role of Cognitive Abilities in Children's Inferences About Social Atypicality and Peer Exclusion and Inclusion in Intergroup Contexts.
 British Journal of Developmental Psychology, 32(3), 233-247.